-Idaho Statesman features article “Why Idaho should ease retail limits on breweries”Added by Hawley Troxell in Articles & Publications, Wine, Brew, Spirits Law on February 18, 2015
+Idaho Statesman features article “Why Idaho should ease retail limits on breweries”Added by Hawley Troxell in Articles & Blogs, Wine, Brew, Spirits Law on February 18, 2015

 For decades after Prohibition ended, Idaho had no indigenous commercial breweries.
 When pioneering brewers began to resuscitate the craft beer industry in the mid-1980s, they needed help entering a market dominated by large, economically powerful competitors.

 Idaho, like many states at the time, forbade its breweries either from distributing their products themselves to retailers or from selling directly to consumers.
 This scheme forced small breweries to find wholesalers willing to distribute their products to bars, stores and restaurants.
 If a brewery was just starting out, it likely did not sell enough volume to coax a distributor into carrying its brand.

 Fortunately, in 1987, the Legislature changed the rules.
 Now Idaho breweries producing less than 30,000 barrels per year can sell to consumers at a brewery taproom and up to one remote brew pub location.
 The new policy proved wise.
 Since 1985, Idaho’s brewery industry has exploded, thanks in part to the fact that startup operations can introduce the public to their beer right where they make it.
 Some businesses, such as Crooked Fence Brewing in Garden City and Sockeye Brewing in Boise, have opened second brew pubs where they sell their own products as well.